-They witnessed a suicide attempt.
+Inmates witnessed a suicide attempt.
 They received coloring pages instead of counseling.

-Rugg had serious health issues and struggled with acceptance since coming out in prison as transgender, but it was the extra stresses of covid-19 measures that pushed him over the edge.
+Rugg had serious health issues and had struggled with acceptance since coming out in prison as transgender, but it was the extra stress of covid-19 measures that pushed him over the edge.
 “This lockdown is too much,” he wrote to Arlene Veronesi, a close friend and former cellmate.
 “I lost it.
 Don’t hate me.”

 Even before the coronavirus pandemic, incarcerated individuals in California’s 35 state prisons faced poor mental health care.
 The situation is especially dire for the rapidly increasing number of female prisoners, who make up 4 percent of the state’s incarcerated population but 11 percent of suicides, according to 2016 figures.
-Seven women committed suicide between 2013 and 2016 at the California Institution for Women, a 1398-bed prison currently housing close to 1500 women; in 2018, a woman experiencing a psychotic episode waited hours for care, ripping out and swallowing her own eye before receiving treatment.
+Seven women committed suicide between 2013 and 2016 at the California Institution for Women, a 1,398-bed prison currently housing close to 1,500 women; in 2018, a woman experiencing a psychotic episode waited hours for care, ripping out and swallowing her own eye before receiving treatment.

-Multiple state audits of the prison have found slow response rates to mental health incidents as a major factor in suicides.
+Multiple state audits of the prison have found slow response rates in mental health incidents to be a major factor in suicides.
 A class-action lawsuit filed in 1990, on behalf of all of California’s incarcerated individuals receiving mental health services, is ongoing.

 The pandemic has exacerbated the lack of mental health care at CIW.
 Inmates have refused tests, temperature checks and other measures meant to contain the virus’s spread to avoid being put in isolation, and four women have attempted suicide while in quarantine or isolation for the coronavirus.
-“Rather than treat[ing] their mental health,” the pandemic has shifted the entire correctional health care system’s priority to “basically just trying to keep people alive,” said Michael Bien, lead counsel in the class-action lawsuit.
+“Rather than treat[ing] their mental health,” the entire correctional health-care system’s priority has been shifted by the pandemic to “basically just trying to keep people alive,” said Michael Bien, lead counsel in the class-action lawsuit.

 When CIW’s first positive coronavirus test came back on April 6, correctional officials quarantined women to their own cells if they might have been exposed.
 Prison officials put whole housing units into lockdown and moved positive patients into separate medical isolation units.

-Note: Correction: An earlier version of this story misreported that CDCR spokesperson Dana Simas didn’t respond to a question about coloring pages being distributed at the prison.
-The story has also been updated to clarify Simas’s response about the care available to inmates in distress.